caicodes/voya-destinations-site/DEVELOPMENT.md

 https://content.nuxtjs.org/

-# forked version begins here...
+## This project now a forked version of nuxt deluxe

 Just starting this as the Voya Destinations project, immediate next steps include:
 - Pinia Integration